Swedish title: Arkeologi och antikens historia: Fältarkeologi i teori och praktik

 This course focuses on theoretical and practical issues connected to archaeological fieldwork.
 Modern archaeology requires knowledge and awareness of a wide range of scholarly fields, both in relation to the archaeological field practice and concerning the role of archaeology in society.
 In this course the students take part in archaeological excavations, carry out archaeological documentation of buildings, and learn how to plan and perform landscape analysis.
 The students will also gain insights into the various methods of analysis in modern archaeology.
 Topics like GIS (geographical information systems), contextual documentation, and the compilation and interpretation of large amounts of archaeological data are studied.
 Finally the students will get the opportunity to reflect upon their professional roles, the role of archaeology in society and thereby connected topics of ethics, outreach and the use of history.
 Throughout all parts of the course an emphasis is made on the theoretical foundation of all archaeological practice.

-- Field Archaeology, 15 ECTS
+- Field Archaeology, 15 credits

-- Processing and Analysis, 7.5 ECTS
+- Processing and Analysis, 7.5 credits

-- Archaeology, Society and Ethics, 7.5 ECTS
+- Archaeology, Society and Ethics, 7.5 credits

 How to apply

 Lund University uses a national application system run by University Admissions in Sweden.
 It is only possible to apply during the application periods: October–January for autumn semester and June–August for spring semester.